• Skip to main content

 • Pre-heat oven to 335°F (170°C) (fan forced).

-• Lightly beat eggs.
-Add eggs, self raising flour and brandy if using to cold boiled fruit mix and mix well.
-You can add this directly to the pot if you like, or transfer to a mixing bowl first.
+• Add eggs, self raising flour and brandy if using to cold boiled fruit mix and mix well.

 • Pour cake mix into prepared cake tin.
-Decorate with blanched almonds if using.
-I like to do a pretty circular pattern.
+Decorate with blanched almonds in a pretty circlar pattern.

 • Bake in the oven for one hour.
 The cake will be cooked when its starting to go a lovely golden brown color on top and a skewer will come out clean when inserted.